Shrishti22kohli/param_kotlin_2/README.md

 # param_kotlin_2
-This is my contribution too
+This is my contribution to
+You are welcome to stay, but I doubt you want to be here